 The Animal Health Law is implemented through Decree No. 70/08, which is not available online.
-FAS Luanda can provide the law upon request.
-The government enacts new veterinary regulations periodically, which are not amended to the veterinary law but stand alone.
+Post can provide the law upon request.
+The government periodically enacts new veterinary regulations, which are not amended to the veterinary law but stand alone.

-Regulation on the allowable shelf life for eggs: In April 2013, the Ministry of Agriculture's Institute of Veterinary Services (ISV) created a regulation banning the entry into Angola of eggs that are more than 28 days old, from the day it was laid until entry into Angola.
+Regulation on the allowable shelf life for eggs: In April 2013, Angola's Ministry of Agriculture and Forestry's Institute of Veterinary Services (ISV) created a regulation banning the entry of eggs that are more than 28 days old.

-Plant Health Law No. 05/21 establishes the general rules for phytosanitary protection of agricultural and forestry production, as well as the transit, trade, import and export of plants, parts of plants, and regulated objects intended for sale and consumption.
+Plant Health Law No. 05/21 establishes the general rules for phytosanitary protection of agricultural and forestry production, as well as the transit, trade, import, and export of plants, parts of plants, and plant derivatives intended for sale and consumption.

 Angola does not currently have a food safety law.
-A broad public health law, which addresses food safety among many other specific areas affecting public health, is pending approval in Parliament.
-Following enactment of this general law, the government plans to develop a series of specific laws to regulate the multiple areas addressed by the broad law.
+A broad public health law, which addresses food safety among many other topics, is pending approval in the Angolan parliament.
+Following enactment of this general law, the government plans to develop a series of specific laws to regulate multiple areas addressed by the broad law.
 In the absence of regulations governing a specific food safety issue, Angola defers to Codex standards.

 In December 2014, the Council of Ministers approved Decree No. 92/04, limiting the use of biotechnology products to food aid, and restricting any production of GE products in Angola.
-This Decree stated that it would serve as a provisional measure until the establishment of a comprehensive National Biosafety System capable of properly controlling the importation, entry, use, and eventual production of genetically engineered organisms in the country.
-FAS Luanda can share a digital copy of this decree, if requested.
+This decree stated that it would serve as a provisional measure until the establishment of a comprehensive national biosafety system capable of properly controlling the importation, entry, use, and eventual production of genetically engineered organisms in the country.
+Post can share a digital copy of this decree upon request.